dennisbrookner/ccbxray/tutorial/1_collection_tutorial.md

 is mainly intended as a reminder of useful settings and options for the relatively infrequent times that we screen crystals using a home source.

-### Things to note for processing data

-If the goal of data collection at CCB is to process data in XDS (i.e. index the collected data), it is necessary to keep track of the following instrument settings:

-- Goniometer:
-    - omega angle
-    - phi range (total range) and width (per image oscillation)

-- Detector:
-    - 2Theta angle (swing angle of detector)
-    - Detector distance

-It will also be necessary to convert the collected images to MCCD format from the default Bruker format (.sfrm) prior to processing.
-This conversion is covered in the last section of this tutorial.

 ### 1) Centering Crystal

 In the APEX3 GUI, one can make a new sample using the Sample menu.
 It is good